IGJoshua/coffi/README.md

 [::ffi/array ::ffi/int 3]
 ```

+### Callbacks
-In addition to these compound types, there is also support for Clojure
+In addition to these composite types, there is also support for Clojure
 functions.

 ```clojure